Independence Day (1996 film): Plot

-Whitmore reluctantly authorizes a trial nuclear attack against a saucer above Houston, but the ship survives.
-Jasmine and Dylan commandeer a highway maintenance truck and rescue a handful of survivors, including a critically injured First Lady Marilyn Whitmore.
-Though they are found by Hiller and taken to Area 51, Marilyn dies shortly after being reunited with her family.
+Whitmore reluctantly authorizes a trial nuclear attack against a saucer above Houston, but the saucer's force field protects it from damage, while Houston is destroyed by the blast.
+All subsequent nuclear attacks are aborted.
+Jasmine and Dylan commandeer a highway maintenance truck and rescue several survivors, including the badly injured First Lady, Marilyn Whitmore.
+Hiller rescues them and takes them to Area 51, where Marilyn succumbs to her injuries after reuniting with her family.

-On July 4, taking inspiration from his father, David writes a computer virus from his laptop to disrupt the aliens' shields' operating system and devises a plan to upload it into the mothership from the refurbished alien fighter, which Hiller volunteers to pilot.
-The U.S. military contacts surviving airborne squadrons around the world through Morse code to organize a united counter-offensive.
-Lacking pilots, Whitmore and General William Grey enlist volunteers with flight experience, including Russell Casse, from the refugee camp at the base to fly the remaining jets at Area 51; Whitmore leads an attack on a saucer bearing down on the base, overseen by Grey.
+On July 4, inspired by Julius, David plans to write a computer virus on his laptop and upload it into the mothership's operating system to disable the aliens' shield.
+Hiller volunteers to pilot the alien ship armed with a tactical nuclear weapon to destroy the mothership.
+The U.S. military contacts the remaining forces and airborne squadrons through Morse code to organize a united counterattack.
+Lacking pilots, Whitmore and General William Grey enlist volunteers with flight experience, including Russell Casse from the refugee camp at Area 51, to fly the remaining jets.
+Hiller marries Jasmine, with David and Constance present, during which the divorced pair reconciles before leaving on the mission.